ryantrainor/ryantrainor.github.io/_pages/about.md

 deaths of stars shape the evolution of galaxies.
-My work includes making measurements of the production of elements in forming galaxies, the explosions that blow out gas and halt star-formation, the escape of ionizing photons from galaxies, and the effects of some of the brightest quasars (aka, "active" black holes) on the gas and galaxies around
+My work includes making measurements of the production of elements in forming galaxies, the explosions that accelerate gas and set the tempo of star-formation, the escape of ionizing photons from galaxies, and the effects of some of the brightest quasars (aka, "active" black holes) on the gas and galaxies around